 How many people are in each room?

 The number of children per room varies from 2 to 7.
-Senior Girls will be staying in a separate house, 5min way from the main property.

 The rooms are equipped with modern conveniences such as electrical outlets and storage space for clothing including closets and cubbies for folded items.
 Our housekeeping staff cleans the bathrooms daily while the Campers and Leaders keep the main area of the rooms in order.